silverstripe/cwp/docs/en/user.md

 # User Howto

 This howto is intended for the users of the CMS.
-It details all additional options provided by SS Express.
+It details all additional options provided by SilverStripe Express.
 For standard SilverStripe functions please refer to the [general user documentation](http://userhelp.silverstripe.org/).

 ## Setting up Google Analytics